 There were some funny scenes between Lola and Chelsea, but Vincent the baddie really made me smile when he paused to photograph the stunning mountain scenery as he chased David and Lola around New Zealand.

-Lola and Chelsea retrieve what was in the lock box with the key.
-That’s how they meet up with Will (Dean O’Gorman), who is maybe a bad guy or maybe a good guy.
-He’s after Morrison, too.
+Lola and Chelsea meet up with Will (Dean O’Gorman), who is maybe a bad guy or maybe a good guy.
+He’s an interesting twist in the plot.

 Whoever made the music choices deserves kudos also.
 Loved the music.